tuankhoin/SEIQHCDRO-Interactive-Model/paper.md

 The web application of this interactive modelling tool can be found at [http://covid19-modelling.com](http://covid19-modelling.com).
 The local installation instructions can be found within the next section.

-# Deployment Instructions

-Requirements:

-* Python 3

-Steps:

-1. Clone the repo: `git clone https://github.com/tuankhoin/SEIQHCDRO-Interactive-Model`
-2. Install all dependencies: `pip install requirements.txt`
-3. Run `app.py`

-# Technical Specifications

-This tool is built on Python 3.6, using the following tools:

-* **Dash/Flask**: Framework
-* **Plotly**: Plotting and framework
-* **Heroku**: CI & Deployment platform

-For all installed Python libraries, please refer to the requirements at `requirements.txt`.

 # Formation of the model

 ## Model Flowchart